 Did you know a brand new park just opened in Avon, Indiana?
 The first of its kind in Washington Township, Pecar Park is a 46-acre nature park with a playground, staff naturalist and campsites!

 My 5-year-old son and I went to check it out, and we were delighted with what we found.
-The park remains in its infancy at 523 N. County Road 150 East.
+The park remains in its infancy at 5203 E. County Road 150 North.
 The sign is right off the road and is easy to find, but the Nature Center is tucked back away from the street.
 The Center itself is beautiful inside and out with huge glass windows and is available for rent.

 Inside the center, we found a bird observatory with big windows and binoculars.
 There are live animal exhibits inside as well, featuring tortoises (named Jack and Diane, which of course is ridiculously perfect), reptiles and snakes.
 We also found pockets of educational areas with materials, including books, a chalkboard and facts all over the walls about nature.